 If you are on the floor and in pain, the last thing you are probably thinking about is the floor’s condition.
 However, it is important to record the condition of the floor, if possible.
 If a companion is with you, ask them to record the scene.
 If you are alone and can manage to do so, use your phone to take a video.
 If the floor is wet, greasy, newly waxed, or has any sort of debris on it, that may prove negligence on the part of the store.

 Slippery floor conditions are not always avoidable for the store owner.
-Floors do get wet and they are waxed to maintain shine, but store owners should either put up warning signs about the floor’s current state or rope off the area so that customers cannot step where it is slippery.
+Floors do get wet and they are waxed to maintain shine, but store owners should either put up warning signs about the floor’s current state or rope off the area so that customers cannot step where it is slippery while shopping.
 The store owner may still be held liable, but negligence is harder to prove when warnings have been put up.
 On the other hand, if there is no warning and work was recently done on the floor, that is often negligence on the part of the store owner or tenant.

 The store owner may claim that the person who fell bears a certain amount of responsibility for their fall, a concept known as comparative negligence.
 For example, if the slippery area had warning signs or was cordoned off, a reasonable person might know not to step in that area.
 If the person slipped and fell because they were distracted by their phone, they may bear some responsibility because they were not paying attention to where they were walking.
 However, if the person was not considered responsible for more than 50 percent of the situation leading to the fall, they may still receive damages, reduced by the percentage to which they are liable.
 Under New Jersey’s statute of limitations, such cases must be filed within two years of the incident.